snac-cooperative/technical-docs/Specifications/Schema SQL.md

 The version_history table is the central table to a CPF constellation (aka record).
 The version_history.main_id is the constellation id.
 By convention, all SNAC tables have a field 'id', which is the record id.
+(Except nrd which use nrd.main_id as record id, and may not have field nrd.id.)
 Field version_history.id is known by the alias "version" in all locations outside table version_history.
-All first-order data tables have fields id,version, and main_id.
+All first-order data tables have fields id, version, and main_id.
+(Except nrd as noted above.)

 No data is ever updated or deleted.
 All operations are insert, although some inserts are "update" and some inserts are "delete".
-Every insert has a record in table version_history describing the intellectual nature: insert, update, or delete.
+Every insert is associated with a record in table version_history describing the intellectual nature: insert, update, or delete.
 Version number always increases.
 There is a single sequence supplying version numbers, so all version numbers are always unique to a particular version.
 A constellation is always composed of data from the several tables, and each of those tables may have a different current version number.
 The "current" version is the version <= max(version_history.id) for a given main_id and record id in a table.

 If we imagine a simplified view of version_history and name, data would look as follows after insert, update, and delete: